omar-adm/Graduation_project/README.md

-this is berife listibg of the tools used for the project and the methods
+this is berife listing of the tools and methods used for the project

 vs code for writing code
 Microsoft word for paper thesis